-Collateral administered by decedent's personal representative: Search on the individual name of the decedent UCC Monitoring
+Collateral administered by decedent's personal representative: Search on the individual name of the decedent

+UCC Monitoring Best Practices

-To answer these questions, you should be monitoring your UCCs OURSELF: Best Practices filings against my debtors, including unauthorized terminations, that could jeopardize my lien positions?
-1. How will I know if there have been any subsequent UCC - name with the Secretary of State?
-How will I know if any of my debtors have filed for bankruptcy? - 2.
-How will I know if one of my debtors changes its corporate Track subsequent filings and track changes to: Corporate name Good standing status
+- 1. How will I know if there have been any subsequent UCC filings against my debtors, including unauthorized terminations, that could jeopardize my lien positions? - 2.
+How will I know if one of my debtors changes its corporate name with the Secretary of State?

+To answer these questions, you should be monitoring your UCCs

+Track subsequent filings and track changes to:

+- Corporate name

+- Good standing status

-Monitor corporate debtors: Terminations Continuations
+- Monitor corporate debtors:

+- Terminations

+- Continuations

+- Amendments

-Assignments financing Statements Amendments
+- Assignments financing

+- Statements

+- Receive bankruptcy alerts:

+- Debtor name

-Debtor name Jurisdiction and court Chapter and date
+- Jurisdiction and court

-Case number
+- Chapter and date - Case number

-Stay Informed of
+Stay Informed of Industry Developments

-Industry Developments

 CSC provides you with an archive of filing office closing and communication, pending and new legislation, UCC Article 9 updates, and more at cscglobal.com/blog